Directions:

 Next, we are going to look at Molecular Substances…

--A molecular substance is a substance that has atoms held together by covalent bonds.
+What is a molecular substance?-A molecular substance is a substance that has atoms held together by covalent bonds.

 Name 2 Characteristics of a Molecular Substance.